Phone:+86 18806715434

 A via is a plated-through hole in a PCB that you can use to route a trace from your board's surface layer to the inner and other layers.
 It is essential to realize that you can drill PCB vias mechanically, and you can plate them to create electrical connections.

-Vias are vital in multi-layered boards, which are challenging to design and produce.
+Vias are vital in multi-layered PCB boards, which are challenging to design and produce.
 They create routes for the sufficient flow of electrical and thermal current between the board's different layers.
 This article presents all the basics- not forgetting the via-production process, the primary types, and PCB design tips for vias.

-What are the types of PCB vias?
+What Are the Types of PCB Vias?

 There are two primary categories of vias, depending on where they are in the PCB layers — the blind hole and the buried hole.